rackerlabs/healthcheck/ui/README.md

-tetra ui
+Canary Health Check As A Service UI
 --------

-This is a dashboard for tetra.
+This is a dashboard for the canary health check as a service.
 It uses react, with npm to manage (certain) dependencies.

 quickstart